Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Problem Formulation

 Only completed requests contribute to~\eqref{eq:Rn-bundled}; prefill work without decode completion yields no revenue.

 \textit{(2) Separate charging scheme.} Alternatively, prefill and decode tokens may be billed and recognized separately.
 The corresponding per-GPU average reward is

 Both objectives depend on token throughput but induce different scheduling incentives: in particular, the separate scheme~\eqref{eq:Rn-separate} may encourage aggressive prefill admissions to harvest immediate prefill revenue at the expense of downstream decode congestion.
-Asymptotically optimal control for~\eqref{eq:Rn-bundled} and~\eqref{eq:Rn-separate} will be studied in Section~\ref{sec:policy}.
+We develop the main bundled-charging control in Section~\ref{sec:policy} and discuss separate charging as an extension in Section~\ref{sec:separate-charging}.

+\paragraph{\textbf{Remark on partial-output early termination.}} In production LLM serving, users may stop generation before the model emits its end-of-sequence token, e.g.\ when the displayed answer already meets the information need.
+This behavior can be accommodated by reinterpreting the decode primitive as an effective service time $T_i^{\mathrm{eff}}=\min\{T_i^{\mathrm{comp}},T_i^{\mathrm{stop}}\}$, where $T_i^{\mathrm{comp}}$ is the full generation time and $T_i^{\mathrm{stop}}$ is the user's in-service patience.
+The induced effective decode rate $\mu_{m,i}^{\mathrm{eff}}=1/(D_i^{\mathrm{eff}}\tau)$ and the corresponding per-class expected reward enter the planning LP as primitives, so the gate-and-route architecture and the fluid analysis developed below apply with these substituted primitives.
+For clarity of exposition we take $D_i$ as fixed in the main development and treat $D_i^{\mathrm{eff}}$ as a straightforward modeling extension.